Shelly Fyant wants to run a food truck.

 In the meantime, Fyant is content to serve her people in this other way, as an elected councilwoman appointed by her colleagues to the tribe’s top political office in 2020, even though she says the job can be challenging, exhausting and dispiriting, as she leads her tribe — a minority on its own reservation — through a period of heightened national divisiveness and political turbulence.

-In the face of all that, though, Fyant is relentlessly committed to “lead with love,” and eager to use her opportunity to affect positive change while her food truck dream sits on hold.
+In the face of all that, though, Fyant is relentlessly committed to “lead with love,” and eager to use her opportunity to effect positive change while her food truck dream sits on hold.
 She is an old-school politician in many ways, like how she advertised her 2014 campaign only by purchasing 500 business cards she hand-delivered to 500 constituents, but she has a long list of progressive goals and no aversion to change.

 Since she reached council chambers, however, nothing has gone exactly as planned.
 Politics turned out to be even messier than she expected, sometimes even “downright rude and ugly,” and when she was appointed chairwoman it was followed shortly thereafter by a once-in-a-lifetime pandemic that put everything on pause.
 Yet there have also been monumental successes, both hers and broader tribal victories, like the end of the years-long battles to regain control of the National Bison Range and ratify a historic water rights compact, both of which happened in the last year.